Increased demand for Nordic end-to-end-solutions

 Patterns of communication changing

-With the shift to digital channels mail volumes are decreasing.
-In the Danish market, digitization has been, and still is, proceeding at a very high pace.
+With the shift to digital communication options, mail volumes are decreasing.
+In the Danish market, the pace of digitization has been very high.
 This results from several factors coming together at the same time, not least legislation on digital communication from and to public sector agencies.
-PostNord offers an expanded range of wholly and partly digital communication services.
+In Sweden, digitization is still advancing less rapidly.

 With digitization, the decline in mail volumes will continue.
-This changing market is a challenge to all postal corporations.
-Some countries have modernized the regulatory conditions to enable postal corporations to run competitive and financially sustainable operations while meeting the changes in needs of consumers and businesses for postal services will have to be continuously adapted to prevailing and future needs.
+This changing market is a reality and a challenge to all postal corporations.
+Against that background, the regulatory conditions to enable postal corporations to run competitive and financially sustainable operations while meeting the changing needs of consumers and businesses for postal services will have to be continuously adapted to prevailing and future needs.
 Denmark passed new postal legislation in 2016.
 Following a review of Sweden's system of postal regulation, a new postal ordinance entered into force on January 1, 2018.
 Under the new regime, the requirement of overnight delivery was altered to two day delivery.
 Digitization is also driving higher demand for combinations of physical and digital communication.